ultasun/miguel_mega_flask/README.md

 Please read the *Configuration* section regarding the mandatory `.env` file.
 Failure to set the `.env` file may result in crashes and unexpected behavior.

+Setting up an *Elasticsearch* node will be necessary for proper site functionality, please read the *Elasticsearch* section below.

 # Configuration
 This is the order of files which should be checked by *the user* for setting various configuration options:
 1. `.flaskenv` (check and set here **first**)